Frequently Asked Questions

 What professional staff is at the SHC?

 The SHC is staffed with board-certified physicians, a physician assistant, a registered dietitian-nutritionist, registered nurses, medical assistants, and administrative personnel.
-Our medical team includes both male and female providers, allowing students to select a clinician who will make them most comfortable during their visit.
+Our medical team includes both male and female providers, allowing students to select a clinician with whom they are most comfortable.

 Can previously established medical care be continued while attending Pepperdine?